deniselashlley/gatsby-netlify-cms/src/pages/home/index.md

     Have you been ignoring or missing out on Life’s attempts to wake you up to your true self?
   title: My Story
+  quote: Have you been ignoring or missing out on Life’s attempts to wake you up to your true self?
+  pageLink:
+    text: THE LIGHT TREE TEACHING PHILOSOPHY
+    url:
 sectionConnect:
   contact:
     - linkURL: jess@thelighttreeyoga.co.uk<